ejupialked/todo-clean-architecture/README.md

 The purpose of this project is to develop a minimalist todo app with the aim to learn and practice the concepts of Clean Architecture  with MVP (for the presentation layer) using architecture components library like RxJava2, Dagger2 and ButterKnife.

 ## Project Status
-This project is currently in development.
+This project has not been completed yet.
 ## Screenshots

 ![alt text](https://raw.githubusercontent.com/EjupiAlked/todo-app/master/art/tasktype_art.png)